We-a-vers/UTA/specs/adr/05042023-FileOrganization.md

-# Accessibility Decision
+# File Organization

 ## Context and Problem Statement

-We discussed about where to put all the files in the github repo to make it organized.
+We discussed where to put all the coding files in the GitHub repo to make it organized.

 ## Considered Options

-* Number of CSS files
+* Number of HTML/CSS/JavaScript files
+* Location of HTML/CSS/JavaScript files
+* Number of folders

 ## Decision Outcome

-We will create only one CSS file (home.css) that suits most HTML files, let all HTML files import that CSS file and only add additional CSS files if needed.

-The files layout:
+We will have 1 HTML, CSS, and JavaScript file per sub-page, and they will all locate in each sub-page's own folder under /source, except for index.html (the html file for home), which will locate in the root of the repo so that Netlify works.

+Folder layout under /source:
 * One folder for main page
-  * Home
+  * home
 * One folder for each subpage
-  * Navbar
   * about-us
   * archive
-  * assets
   * board-member
   * events
-  * home
   * intern-program
   * log-in
   * sponsors
+* Other folders
+  * navbar - for the navigation bar at the top of every page
+  * assets - for images or other assets to be used for the website